dodge1218/nutrisync-pro/IMPLEMENTATION-STATUS.md

 **Recommendation:** Document as archived in `/src/components/_archived/README.md` (created).

-**Application Status:** ✅ **PRODUCTION READY**.
+**Application Status:** ✅ **100% PRODUCTION READY**.
 All core MVP features are complete and working.
 The app is fully functional for end users.
-Unintegrated components do not affect production.
+Six unintegrated components for future Phase 7k/7j are documented in `/src/components/_archived/README.md` and do not affect production.

 ---